ploopyco/thumb-trackball/hardware/mechanicals-btu-mod/readme.md

 This is @keyboard-magpie 's modification of the top shell of the ploopy thumb trackball to convert it to use ball-transfer-units.

-It should be able to be used with the standard baseplate file.
-I have also included a 5 degree tilt base file with small cutouts for different BTUs.
+This design is intended to be compatable with the standard baseplate file.

+The modification also includes a 5 degree tilt base file with small cutouts for different BTUs.
 STEP files for further editing are included also.

 ### Modification origin